connext/indra/docs/quickstart/basics.md

 This quickstart will guide you through instantiating the Connext client with a randomly generated private key in a web environment to get basic Connext functionality (deposits, swaps, transfers, withdrawals) working as quickly as possible.

-Instantiating with a private key _should not_ be used in production environments - once you get through this guide, we recommend looking through the Dapp Integration or [Wallet Integrations](../quickstart/walletIntegrations) guides for better patterns.
+Instantiating with a private key _should not_ be used in production environments - once you get through this guide, we recommend looking through the [React Native Integration](../how-to/integrate-react-native) guide for better patterns.

 We will connect to a testnet (Rinkeby) node hosted at `https://rinkeby.indra.connext.network/api/messaging` using the Connext client.
 If you don't have any Rinkeby ETH, we recommend you get some from a [faucet](https://faucet.rinkeby.io/) before continuing with this guide.